Skip to content

 Educational objectives

-Knowledge and understanding Area: Legal knowledge of the public and private legal system, also with reference to economic and business studies knowledge and ability to interpret the sources of law, with regard to the different sectors of the legal system: public, private, commercial and tax, in the European, national, regional and international contexts knowledge of the Italian Constitution with reference to the form of government, including the regions and other territorial authorities, and the rights of citizens and businesses understanding of the legal framework regulating relations between private individuals and between private individuals and public bodies knowledge of the law of persons, property, transfer of rights over property and the law of obligations, contract and civil liability knowledge of company law also open to international orientations knowledge of the concept of tax subjects and of assessment, collection and refund procedures as well as taxpayer protection knowledge and understanding of company and corporate taxation knowledge of the mechanisms underlying effective communication of legal topics in three languages: Italian, German and English Ability to apply knowledge and understanding Area: Legal know how to find and use national, European and international legal sources to be able to provide support to companies and corporate bodies through knowledge of the relevant legal field to be able to critically analyse and evaluate corporate processes and dynamics being able to analyse cases arising from professional experience and apply the appropriate rules of the relevant legal field be able to communicate the results of legal analyses prepared in accordance with international professional standards in three languages: Italian, German and English
+ILOs (Intended Learning Outcomes) ILO1 Knowledge and understanding ILO1.1 knowledge of the public and private legal system also with reference to economic and business studies ILO1.2 knowledge and ability to interpret the sources of law, with regard to the various sectors of the legal system: public, private, commercial and tax, in the European, national, regional and international contexts ILO1.3 knowledge of the Italian Constitution with reference to the form of government, including regions and other territorial entities, and the rights of citizens and businesses ILO1.4 understanding of the legal framework regulating relations between private individuals and between private individuals and public bodies ILO1.5 knowledge of the law of persons, property, transfer of rights to property and the law of obligations, contract and liability ILO 2 Ability to apply knowledge and understanding ILO2.1 to know how to find and use national, European and international legal sources ILO2.2 to know how to provide support to companies and corporate bodies through knowledge of the relevant legal field ILO2.3 to know how to analyse cases arising from professional experience and apply the appropriate rules of the legal field concerned ILO 3 A Making judgements ILO3.1 to find the necessary information in databases, legal sources and literature ILO 4 Learning ability ILO4.1 finding information from databases, scientific literature, laws and regulations as required in professional life

 Assessment